MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-connector-admin-logs.md

 # View admin logs for data connectors

-After you create a data connector to import non-Microsoft data to Microsoft 365, you can monitor the daily import status of the connector by downloading the admin logs for the data connector.
+After you create a data connector to import non-Microsoft data to Microsoft Purview, you can monitor the daily import status of the connector by downloading the admin logs for the data connector.

 ## Before you view admin logs

 - Auditing must be enabled for your organization to generate and view admin log for your organization.
-Auditing is enabled by default in Microsoft 365.
+Auditing is enabled by default in Microsoft Purview.
 However, we recommend that you verify auditing status of your organization.
 For instructions, see [Verify the auditing status for your organization](turn-audit-log-search-on-or-off.md#verify-the-auditing-status-for-your-organization).
 If you need to enable auditing for your organization, see [Turn on auditing](turn-audit-log-search-on-or-off.md#turn-on-auditing).

 - After auditing is turned on, it could take up to 48 hours to generate admin logs for data connectors.
 We recommend that you enable auditing before you create data connectors.